Find a Provider

 - STAR Health Provider Directory - Central (PDF)

-- STAR Health Provider Directory - East (PDF)
+- STAR Health Provider Directory - Dallas (PDF)

-- STAR Health Provider Directory - North (PDF)
+- STAR Health Provider Directory - Harris (PDF)

-- STAR Health Provider Directory - South (PDF)
+- STAR Health Provider Directory - Hidalgo (PDF)

 For help finding a hospital, please visit: Hospital Quality Data.